Tithing: Fact, Fiction, or Fraud?

 "And I perceived that the portions of the Levites had not been given them: for the Levites and the singers, that did the work, were fled every one to his field.
 Then contended I with the rulers, and said, Why is the house of God forsaken?
 And I gathered them together, and set them in their place.
 Then brought all Judah the tithe of the corn and the new wine and the oil to the treasuries" (Nehe.13:10-12 KJV).

 During the ministries of Malachi and Nehemiah, there were very hard times in the land of Judah.
-Many were in debt, and food supplies were very short; however, this situation was allowed to come upon them because of their disobedience to God's law.
+Many were in debt, and food supplies were very short; however, this situation was allowed to come on them because of their disobedience to God's law.
 See Deut.28.

 What and where were the storehouses Malachi referred to?
 Some people believe that there were storehouses scattered all over Israel; however, the storehouse that Malachi spoke of was at the temple in Jerusalem.
 These storehouses originated during the reign of King Hezekiah about the eighth century B.C., in which Hezekiah required the people of Jerusalem to bring a tenth of the produce to the temple:

 "Moreover he [Hezekiah] commanded the people that dwell in Jerusalem to give the portion of the priests and the Levites, that they might be encouraged in the law of the Lord.
 And as soon as the commandment came abroad, the children of Israel brought in abundance the firstfruits of corn, wine, and oil, and honey, and of all the increase of the field; and the tithe of all things brought they in abundantly.
-And concerning the children of Israel and Judah, that dwell in the cities of Judah, they also brought in the tithe of oxen and sheep, and the tithe of holy things which were consecrated to the Lord their God, and laid them by heaps" (2.Chron.31:4-6).
+And concerning the children of Israel and Judah, that dwell in the cities of Judah, they also brought in the tithe of oxen and sheep, and the tithe of holy things which were consecrated to the Lord their God, and laid them by heaps" (2.Chron.31:4-6 KJV).

 The People's Generosity